 What goes on in our brains when we’re profoundly prying?
 Why do our inquisitive minds have an unbearable need to be quenched?
 Let’s take a look at the neuroscience behind curiosity…

-Curiosity is a natural human instinct that is sparked from the day we’re born.
+Curiosity is a natural human instinct.
+In fact, it’s sparked from the day we’re born.
 By the age of around three years old, most children have entered the phase of asking questions such as: ‘Why is the sky blue?’ or the classic ‘How are babies made?’.
 Curiosity is a fundamental element of our cognitive functioning, even if it does provoke awkward conversations!

 When We’re Curious, Amazing Things Happen to our Brains…

 An MRI study by psychologists at the University of California asked 19 volunteers to look at 100 general knowledge questions.
 The subjects varied wildly, ranging from dinosaurs to The Beatles.
-The volunteers were asked to rate how curious they were to find out the answer to each question.
+The study asked the volunteers to rate how curious they were to find out the answer to each question.

 The scans revealed that when the participants were at their most curious the parts of their brains that administer gratification and rewards were triggered.
 The MRI scans also showed a boost in activity in the hippocampus.

-The hippocampus is an integral part of the limbic system, which regulates your emotions.
-It’s also where memories are stored.
-This is why we learn better when we’re interested in, or passionate about a subject.
+The hippocampus is an integral part of the limbic system.
+It regulates your emotions and has a key role in storing and encoding memories.
+This is why we learn better when we’re passionate about a subject.